rkoonireddy/exist_2023/README.md

 # exist_2023
 sEXIST task for CEFR 2023
-This repository contains code to use EXIST2023 task from CEFR.
+This repository contains code to use EXIST2023 task from CLEF.

 More information about the task can be found here: http://nlp.uned.es/exist2023/